mplefort/web_dev_learning/PERN_YelpClone/Readme.md

 - app.patch
 - app.put

-- postman
+#### Postman

 - Test APIs and server when front end is not done.
 The post, create, update, delete crud commands will not run using web page url.
 - Can construct any HTTP method you want (post, put, patch, etc.)
 - an add headers, authorization,

 ## Restaurant Routes - Restful API Convetions